nsdown/ipfilter-updater/README.md

 ipfilter updater for Unix, Mac OS, Linux

+The ipfilter list contains the list of IPs that are invalid, i.e., set up by anti-p2p organizations.
+If your torrent client connects to one of these, you may get corrupted data or even have your IP recorded down by them.

+This updater serves to download the list maintained by iblocklist.com for use by uTorrent.

 Currently, this only works for uTorrent in Mac OS X, but it can be easily modified to work on any system.
 This is only tested for Mac OS X 10.8 (Mountain Lion), although it should also